George Phillips Lookout walk

 Quality of track

-Around 3.5km of this walk follows a formed track, with some branches and other obstacles, whilst the remaining 240m follows a rough track, where fallen trees and other obstacles are likely.
+9km of this walk follows a rough unclear track and another 4.5km follows a rough track, where fallen trees and other obstacles are likely.
+The remaining (490m) follows a formed track, with some branches and other obstacles.

 Signs